 Men Buy Sex was an official selection of the 2017 WVN Online Film Festival.

 About Alice Russell

 Alice has been working in the documentary industry for the past six years on a variety of formats from independent feature docs, to broadcast current affairs, to immersive interactive installations.
-She's interested in exploring alternative viewpoints and illuminating the many shades of grey.
+She’s interested in exploring alternative viewpoints and illuminating the many shades of gray.
 Men Buy Sex is her directing debut.

 The legalities around buying and selling sex have been widely debated for centuries, yet a core aspect that is often overlooked is the inherent gender inequality.
-The term "sex industry" implies neutrality, and betrays the very fact that the majority of those who buy sex are men and the majority of those who sell sex are women.
-It therefore seemed fitting to explore the issue of gender inequality by examining the language of entitlement subconsciously embedded in our society.
+The term “sex industry” implies neutrality, and betrays the very fact that the majority of those who buy sex are men and the majority of those who sell sex are women.
+It, therefore, seemed fitting to explore the issue of gender inequality by examining the language of entitlement subconsciously embedded in our society.
 Using testimonies from men about their experiences of paying for sex, Men Buy Sex is an experimental documentary that subverts our notions of gender by asking women to lip-sync to their words.